A healthy battery is important for the car or any machine with a battery to run well and avoid problems.

 Formulas:

-Designing a 3 LED battery level indicator circuit with LM393 involves calculations for resistors:
+Designing a 3 LED battery level indicator circuit with LM393 IC involves the following calculations for resistors:

 Voltage Divider Resistors:

-These resistors set the reference voltages for the LM393s comparators, determining when each LED turns on.
+These resistors create the reference voltages for the LM393 comparators which decide when each LED switches ON.

-- Battery Voltage (Vbat): Minimum and maximum voltage of your battery.
+- Battery Voltage (Vbat): Minimum and maximum voltage of the battery.

 Current Limiting Resistors Rled:

-What you will need is below mentioned formulas:
+What one will need is below mentioned formulas:

-- Desired LED Current (Iled): Typically between 10mA and 20mA.
+Desired LED Current (Iled): Which is between 10mA and 20mA.

 The formula uses ohms law: